kgogina/api_fetch_game/README.md

 3. Make your modifications and commit your changes.
 4. Push your changes to your fork.
 5. Submit a pull request.

+## Acknowledgments

+The project was created for learning purposes and does not represent a real company or offer real services.
+The images used in the project are for demonstration purposes.